-\paragraph{Two-sample reference and LOO surrogate.} For each configuration, we draw independent datasets $\mathcal D_1$ and $\mathcal D_2$ of size $N=500$.
-We calibrate on $\mathcal D_1$ (including SSBC-adjusted thresholds at $(\alpha,\delta)=(0.10,0.10)$ in the finite-window regime), freeze the induced rule, and evaluate operational indicators on $\mathcal D_2$, yielding exact Binomial/Beta--Binomial predictive envelopes.
-As a single-sample surrogate, we compute LOO operational indicators by evaluating each point under thresholds recomputed without that point, pool LOO counts, and map them to envelopes; optionally we widen intervals via controlled pessimization (Appendix~\ref{app:single_sample_structural_coupling}).
+\paragraph{Two-sample reference and LOO surrogate.} For each configuration, we draw independent datasets $\mathcal D_1$ and $\mathcal D_2$ of size $N=500$, calibrate on $\mathcal D_1$ with SSBC-adjusted thresholds at $(\alpha,\delta)=(0.10,0.10)$, freeze the rule, and evaluate operational indicators on $\mathcal D_2$.
+This yields the two-sample audit reference.
+As a single-sample surrogate, we recompute thresholds leave-one-out, pool the resulting indicators, and map them to planning envelopes, optionally widened by controlled pessimization (Appendix~\ref{app:single_sample_structural_coupling}).

-Figure~\ref{fig:operational_interval_alignment} shows that LOO-based envelopes closely match the two-sample reference in both location and width across all four geometries, while inflation widens intervals without shifting centers.
-This supports using LOO as a practical proxy for planning when an explicit audit split is unavailable, while keeping certification tied to the two-sample design.
+Figure~\ref{fig:operational_interval_alignment} shows that, in these simulated geometries, LOO-based envelopes align closely with the two-sample reference, while inflation widens intervals without shifting centers.
+This supports LOO as a practical planning proxy when an explicit audit split is unavailable, while keeping the main operational evidence tied to the two-sample design.

-These simulations support the calibration and envelope semantics used in the two real-data studies below.